 AT&T Cramming Settlement with Attorneys General

-Posted on behalf of The Bell Law Firm, PLLC on Oct 17, 2014 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Oct 17, 2014 in Personal Injury

 Recently, you may have seen news accounts that Attorneys General from across the United States have announced settlements with AT&T over cramming charges on mobile phone bills.
 This involves complaints about charges typically for premium text message subscriptions covering such things as horoscopes, sports scores, and trivia that you as a customer had never asked for or wanted.